zoldur/Smrt/README.md

 Also, if you want to check/start/stop **SmartSpace**, run one of the following commands as **root**:

 ```
-systemctl status SmartSpace #To check if SmartSpace service is running
+systemctl status Smrt #To check if SmartSpace service is running
-systemctl start SmartSpace #To start SmartSpace service
+systemctl start Smrt #To start SmartSpace service
-systemctl stop SmartSpace #To stop SmartSpace service
+systemctl stop Smrt #To stop SmartSpace service
-systemctl is-enabled SmartSpace #To check if SmartSpace service is enabled on boot
+systemctl is-enabled Smrt #To check if SmartSpace service is enabled on boot
 ```
 ***